dotnet/maui/docs/design/APIChangeTracking.md

 ## Preparing API Releases

 Once everything is ready to be released and the branch is created, we can merge all the unshipped files into the shipped files.
-Then we can run a git diff on the files and see all the changes made bewtween releases.
+Then we can run a git diff on the files and see all the changes made between releases.

 ### Merging the API Files